Free 1-hour virtual workshop:

 • Am I qualified to do this type of work?

-• What is my role as a [school] psychologist in a legal case?
+• What is my role as a psychologist, neuropsychologist, or school psychologist in private practice in a legal case?

 • How is this different from the evaluations I already conduct?